 You got the Florida Democratic Party wanting ballots allowed before the registration of the individuals verified.

-We have John Podesta in WikiLeaks saying immigrants, illegal immigrants with driver's licenses can vote.
+We have John Podesta in WikiLeaks saying immigrants, illegal immigrants with driver's licenses, can vote.

-We have, you know, one instance after another.
+We have one instance after another.

 We'll chronicle a lot of these instances today.